-- Dependencies for partial register writes incur large penalties when using the Pentium M processor.
-On Pentium 4 and Intel Xeon processors, such penalties are resolved by artificial dependencies between each partial register write.
+- Dependencies for partial register writes incur large penalties when using the Pentium M processor (this applies to processors with CPUID signature family 6, model 9).
+On Pentium 4, Intel Xeon processors, Pentium M processor (with CPUID signature family 6, model 13), and Intel Core Solo, and Intel Core Duo processors, such penalties are resolved by artificial dependencies between each partial register write.
 To avoid false dependences from partial register updates, use full register updates and extended moves. - On Pentium 4 and Intel Xeon processors, some latencies have increased: shifts, rotates, integer multiplies, and moves from memory with sign extension are longer than before.
 Use care when using the lea instruction.
 See the section "Use of the lea Instruction" for recommendations. - The inc and dec instructions should always be avoided.
 Using add and sub instructions instead avoids data dependence and improves performance. - Dependence-breaking support is added for the pxor instruction. - Floating point register stack exchange instructions were free; now they are slightly more expensive due to issue restrictions. - Writes and reads to the same location should now be spaced apart.
-This is especially true for writes that depend on long-latency instructions. - Hardware prefetching may shorten the effective memory latency for data and instruction accesses. - Cacheability instructions are available to streamline stores and manage cache utilization. - Cache lines are 64 bytes (see Table 1-1 and Table 1-2).
+This is especially true for writes that depend on long-latency instructions. - Hardware prefetching may shorten the effective memory latency for data and instruction accesses. - Cacheability instructions are available to streamline stores and manage cache utilization. - Cache lines are 64 bytes (see Table 1-1 and Table 1-3).
 Because of this, software prefetching should be done less often.
-False sharing, however, can be an issue. - On the Pentium 4 and Intel Xeon processors, the primary code size limit of interest is imposed by the trace cache.
-On Pentium M processors, code size limit is governed by the instruction cache.
+False sharing, however, can be an issue.

-• There may be a penalty when instructions with immediates requiring more than 16-bit signed representation are placed next to other instructions that use immediates.
+- On the Pentium 4 and Intel Xeon processors, the primary code size limit of interest is imposed by the trace cache.
+On Pentium M processors, code size limit is governed by the instruction cache. - There may be a penalty when instructions with immediates requiring more than 16-bit signed representation are placed next to other instructions that use immediates.